 1. Keep cats completely separate, with no eye contact

-2. Wait until they have calmed down (I recommend at least a day)
+2. Wait until they have calmed down (I recommend at least a day.
+In many cases this ends up being longer.)

 The most important thing here, is to establish positive association, only, with each other.
 Every single interaction needs to contain a positive, such as food or play.